 How likely am I to experience preterm birth again?

-Many women who have had previous preterm births are apprehensive about future pregnancies, and it’s only natural for mothers with a history of preterm birth to worry about this.
-But how likely is it really for mothers who have had a preterm birth to have another one?
+If you’ve already experienced preterm birth, you might be nervous about future pregnancies.
+But how likely is it really for parents who have had a preterm birth to have another one?

-Women with a history of preterm birth do have an increased chance of a future preterm birth, but a history of preterm birth definitely doesn’t guarantee another one.
+People with a history of preterm birth have an increased chance of future preterm birth, but that doesn’t definitely guarantee another one.
 So if you’ve found yourself worrying about your next birth experience, rest assured that the odds are good that your next pregnancy will be carried to full term.

 Sources